cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The RECOMMENDED way to define a new hash-to-curve suite is:

-1. E, F, p, and m are determined by the elliptic curve and the base field.
+1. E, F, p, and m are determined by the elliptic curve and the field.

 2. Choose a sgn0 variant following the guidelines in {{sgn0-variants}}.

-3. Choose hash function H meeting the requirements in {{hashtobase-sec}}, and compute L as described in that section.
+3. Choose a hash function H meeting the requirements in {{hashtobase-sec}}, and compute L as described in that section.

 4. Choose a mapping following the guidelines in {{choosing-mapping}},